jpolina/vim-like-code-editor/README.md

 # vim-like_code_editor

-Disclaimer: Code is not public but can be provided upon request.
+Disclaimer: Code is not public (for academic integrity purposes) but can be provided upon request.

 # CS246E - VM Design Document